John McAslan: Global Leadership Centre, University of Oxford (2026)

-Work to restore the Iron Market in Port au Prince was part the international earthquake response following the 2010 Haiti earthquake.
-Restoring and upgrading the market to current seismic requirements, it reopened a year after the earthquake.
-Seen as a symbol of Haiti’s independence and ambition it re-establishes the building as the heart of the Haitian capital.
-It was funded by Denis O’Brien of Digicel – one of the island’s largest employers.

-The Roundhouse, London (2006)

-The Grade II listed former steam engine turntable became used in the 1960s and 70s as an avant garde music and theatre venue.
-The 2006 renovation formalised its role as an international performance venue.
-The existing building has been restored and upgraded as a contemporary auditorium, with studios and community learning facilities in the basement, and a ‘glassy’ three storey wing added to house the box office, bar and café, an art gallery foyer and offices.
+Funded by Wafïc Saïd, the Global Leadership Centre in the Saïd Business School repurposes a Victorian power station to create what the University of Oxford describes as a "physical and digital hub for leaders which will be a dynamic environment in which to design powerful new leadership models for the 21st Century".
+The retrofitted building is set to house teaching facilities, a 120-bed residential wing, and an ‘agora’, in the former turbine hall.
+It is due to complete in 2026.

 Honours and awards

-John McAslan + Partners was named World Architect of the Year in 2009 by Building Design magazine.
+John McAslan & Partners was named World Architect of the Year in 2009 by Building Design magazine.

 McAslan was appointed Commander of the Order of the British Empire in the New Year Honours 2012, for his services to architecture.
-In 2014 he was appointed Regent to the University of Edinburgh, and was awarded an honorary degree of Doctor honoris causa in 2015.
+In 2014, he was appointed Regent to the University of Edinburgh, and was awarded an honorary degree of Doctor honoris causa in 2015.
 In 2019 McAslan was elected a Fellow of the Royal Society of Edinburgh.